 Stud #1 - $500 stud fee for Morty: females must be AKC registered.
 Morty is a clear red short hair (dominant), and carries genes for black and tan, blonde, shaded red, mahogany, and long hair.
 He was born in a litter of 5, all his litters have been 4-6 puppies.
 Has 100% pregnancy rate for first time females (virgins).
 Breeds quickly (wam bam thank you ma'am, leaves a biscuit on the pillow) and is very good natured.
 Folks like "taking him" for a week or two - and keeping him with their female during the breeding process.
 He's pretty quiet, mellow.
 Morty is 9 lbs, varies between 8.8 and 10.5 (depending on how "busy" he is.
 Uniformly Morty's puppies are way too cute.

-Fun fact: Morty was named after the character "Muerte" in the movie comedy Undercover Blues.
+Fun fact: Morty was named after the character "Muerte" (we're fans of Stanly Tucci) in the movie comedy Undercover Blues.
 Rent it today and you will see why we call him "Morty".
-Unlike the Muerte character, our Morty is sweet and no trouble at all.
+Unlike the hilarious Muerte character, our Morty is sweet and no trouble at all., like the "Muerte" character he makes us laugh.

 Stud #2 - ET - black and tan short hair - forces all puppies to be short hair.
 You will have no long haired puppies from this sire.
 Black and tan is recessive coloring.
 He has the recessive long arched Roman Nose - which is passed only if the female also carries the gene or has a longer nose herself.
 He is show quality. $600 stud fee.
 Has a 50% pregnancy rate for first timers.
 Spends way too much time courting the females, bringing them toys, dancing around trying to impress them.
 Barks at strangers but knows the "quiet" command very well - has a deep bass voice - which he passes to his male pups (so they sound like larger dogs).
 ET is 11.6 lbs and varies between 11 and 15 lbs.